 As a Product Manager, you are responsible for bringing together all the components from each team.
 This includes consolidating information from neighboring departments, which can be time-consuming and difficult to coordinate (especially for larger companies with a high headcount).
 Not being able to organize all this information from other teams can be especially problematic during launches.
 This is where interdepartmental checklists can play a huge role.

-- Know all partnerships that will be centered around launch.
+Know all partnerships that will be centered around the launch.

 While communicating with customers may seem obvious – at least it should be – some of the most veteran PMs will fail to do so in the most critical of moments.
 This is often because digging for customer insight happens during earlier stages of product development, which can be weeks – or even months – before the launch date.
 However, this way of thinking can be detrimental to the release of a new feature or product.